Phoebe.

 3. Some users may not be able to participate in the rewards program due to factors like disabilities or socioeconomic status

-4. An increased demand for public transportation, driven by rewards may inadvertently contribute to environment issues like overcrowding or increased emissions
+4. An increased demand for public transportation, driven by rewards may inadvertently contribute to environmental issues like overcrowding or increased emissions

 5. The rewards system may lead to unintended behaviors, such as users selecting longer routes for higher rewards